mridul037/mridul037/README.md

 **Quote of the hour:**

-One man's constant is another man's variable.
+One of my most productive days was throwing away 1,000 lines of code.

-~ Alan Perlis
+~ Ken Thompson
 <pre>

 </pre>